pingdevelopment/kohana-holiday/README.md

 A very simple Holiday module for Kohana 3.0.x.
+Requires PHP 5.3+